 If you have a Social Security Health Card, the majority of GP prescriptions are free, however there are some exceptions.

-A list of medications that are free is available from the Social Security Department.
+A list of medications that are free is available from the Customer and Local Services Department.
 Or you can follow the link at the bottom of this page and then select ‘Doctors (GPs) fees, prescriptions and health cards’.

 Private Health Care